 In 2020, after a series of meetings with President Yoweri Museveni and the Ministry of Tourism, the two parties signed a fresh 5-year MOU for the continuation of the flagship project.

-However, in March this year, Roy laid down fresh demands and on April 15, 2021, he stormed out of a meeting called by the Ministry of Tourism and UWA, saying he is no longer interested in talks but wants his land back.
+However, in March 2021, Roy laid down fresh demands.
+On April 15, 2021, he stormed out of a meeting called by the Ministry of Tourism and UWA, saying he is no longer interested in talks but wants his land back.

-Augustine Mudukoyi, the general manager of RFU said that they tried to settle the misunderstanding by agreeing to all the demands by Captain Roy – offering to give him 20 percent collections and appoint three of his members on its board.
+Augustine Mudukoyi, the general manager of Rhino Fund Uganda said that they tried to settle the misunderstanding by agreeing to all the demands by Captain Roy – offering to give him 20 percent collections and appoint three of his members on its board.

 Mudukoyi instead accuses Roy of making fresh unrealistic demands, which include 100 percent collection and relocation of the executive director, Angie Genade from the sanctuary to their Kampala headquarters.

 THE PLANS TO TRANSLOCATE THE WHITE RHINOS FROM ZIWA SANCTUARY

 Uganda Wildlife Authority on 23rd April 2021 announced plans to relocate the rhinos from the sanctuary following the completion of a feasibility study to identify a suitable location and the required conditions.